 Facts about Private Members’ Bill:

 - Members of Parliament of both the ruling party as well as the opposition can introduce a Private Member Bill.

 - The Private Member bill, in order to become an act, must be passed in both the houses.

 - Once passed in both houses, Presidential assent is also mandatory for the bill to become an Act.

 - Such Bills can be introduced and discussed only on Fridays.

-- The number of private member bills have been capped to 3 per session of Parliament.
+- Number of private member bills has been capped to 3 per session of Parliament.

 President’s role in a Private Member Bill